krakend/examples/3.flexible-configuration/README.md

 ### Contents:

-- `krakend.json`: the base file, including calls to the variables, iteration over available endpoints and some code snippets.
+- `krakend.tmpl`: the base file, including calls to the variables, iteration over available endpoints and some code snippets.
+- `Dockerfile`: A docker definition to build an immutable container with KrakenD
+- `docker-compose.yml` an example docker compose definition file to be able to execute KrakenD enabling Flexible Configuration.
+- `config/partials/*`: some code snippets referenced from base file
-- `partials/rate_limit_backend.tmlp`: a code snippet referenced from base file
+- `config/templates/*`: a template referenced from base file
-- `settings/endpoint`: a collection of endpoints
+- `config/settings/{dev|prod}/endpoint.json`: a collection of endpoints
-- `settings/service.json`: basic configuration parameters for the service
+- `config/settings/{dev|prod}/service.json`: basic configuration parameters for the service

 ## Running this test